llpeterson/scaling/multicast.md

 multicast address to use as its Ethernet multicast address and ignoring the high-order 5 bits.
 Thus, 32 (2$$^5$$) IP addresses map into each one of the Ethernet addresses.

+> In this section we use Ethernet as a canonical example of a
+> networking technology that supports multicast in hardware, but the
+> same is also true of PON (Passive Optical Networks), which is the
+> access network technology often used to deliver
+> fiber-to-the-home.
+In fact, IP Multicast over PON is now a common
+> way to deliver IPTV to homes.

 When a host on an Ethernet joins an IP multicast group, it configures its Ethernet interface to receive any packets with the corresponding